-ltem# Title Credits
+Item# Title Credits

 ADM 291 MSSC SAFETY COURSE 3

 ADM 292 MSSC QUALITY PRACTICES AND 3

 MEASUREMENT COURSE

 ADM 293 MSSC MANUFACTURING 3

 PROCESSES AND PRODUCTION

 COURSE

-ADM 294 MSSC MAINTENANCE AWARENESS S 3
+ADM 294 MSSC MAINTENANCE AWARENESS 3

 COURSE

 Total Credits 12

+Child Development

-The Child Development program is designed to prepare students for employment as directors, teachers, or aides in preschools and day cares; aides in public schools; and teachers or aides in the Head Start Program.
-Courses in the program are designed to meet the State of Alabama minimum standards for Day Care Facilities and Preschools along with the national certification, Child Development Associate.
-All students enrolled in the Child Development program will require a criminal background check prior to designated practicum coursework (please see course descriptions for designated courses).
-The cost of the background check will be the responsibility of the student.
-Issues pertaining to or resulting in positive findings in the background check will result in the student being denied enrollment.
+The Child Development program is designed to prepare students for employment as directors, teachers, auxiliary teachers and aides in preschools, child development centers, daycares, public schools and in Head Start Programs.
+Courses in the Child Development program are designed to meet the State of Alabama Child Care Licensing and Performance Standards for Day Care Centers and Nighttime Centers requirements.

+All students in the Child Development Program are required to complete an Alabama Department of Human Resources (DHR) Child Abuse and Neglect Central Registry Clearance (CA/N) and a Criminal History Background Check prior to enrollment.
+The cost of the DHR Criminal History background check will be the responsibility of the student.

+If there are any substantiated findings against the applicant or if the applicant is deemed unsuitable by the Alabama Department of Human Resources (DHR) it will result in the student being denied enrollment in the Child Development program.

-Child Development (CHD) Degrees and Certificates
+Child Development Degrees and Certificates